OHDSI/Apollo/README.md

 ### Simulate CDM data

-In real-world applications, the CDM data can be retrieved from a database using the [GeneralPretrainedModelTools R package](https://github.com/OHDSI/GeneralPretrainedModelTools).
+In real-world applications, the CDM data can be retrieved from a database using the [AppoloR](https://github.com/OHDSI/ApolloR) package.
 For testing purposes, we can simulate CDM data using a built-in simulator:

 1. Edit simulator.ini so the `root_folder` argument points to a folder on the local file system.